 If you’re in the market for buying fake YouTube views, you’ll probably also come across plenty of scammy sites saying that their views are undetectable by YouTube.

 The short answer is yes, YouTube can detect fake views.

-YouTube has been battling the scourge of fake views since its inception in 2005, but they’ve come a long way from manually removing spam videos (which could be done en masse) and deleting them by hand.
+YouTube has been battling the scourge of fake views since its inception in 2005; they’ve come a long way from manually removing spam videos (which could be done en masse) and deleting them by hand.

-These days, YouTube has automated ways to identify spammy behavior in videos, including the use of fake views.
+These days, YouTube has automated ways to identify spammy behavior in videos, including using fake views.

 Nobody actually knows (outside of YouTube themselves) how they detect fake views, but if we consider how YouTube works, we can make an educated guess that they look at these main things:

 - The IP addresses of where views are coming from.